rastersoft/autovala/wiki/autovala-rules.7.md

 # NAME

-Autovala rules - Rules followed by autovala to guess what kind of file is each one in the folder tree
+Autovala rules - Rules followed by autovala to guess what kind of file is each one in the folder tree.

 # DESCRIPTION